Forest Stewardship Council: Criticism

+Concerns by founding NGOs and members

-In the 2000s and 2010s, a number of well-known NGOs and environmental organizations have canceled their support for FSC.
-These include FERN (2011), Friends of the Earth UK (2008), ROBINWOOD (2009), the Swedish Society for Nature Conservation (SSNC) (2011), and smaller groups such as Rainforest Rescue and the Association for the Ecological Defence of Galicia (ADEGA).
+In the late 2000s, a number of NGOs and environmental organizations withdrew their support for FSC.
+These included FERN (2011), Friends of the Earth UK (2008), ROBINWOOD (2009), the Swedish Society for Nature Conservation (SSNC) (2011), and smaller groups such as Rainforest Rescue and the Association for the Ecological Defence of Galicia (ADEGA).

-Other NGO members, instead of withdrawing support, have critically evaluated FSC's performance and made recommendations to improve the credibility of the organization.
-These include Greenpeace International, whose 2008 report "Holding the line with FSC" focused on controversial certificates and ways forward.
-A revised version of the report was released in 2011, which concluded that some progress had been made.
-But it also identified ongoing weaknesses, including lack of guidance on HCVFs and activities in controversial areas like the Congo Basin and problems with the Controlled Wood label, the Chain of Custody system and logo integrity.
-The report concluded with 10 immediate changes needed to "restore FSC’s credibility".
-To improve its process for tracking FSC certified products and maintaining the veracity of FSC claims, FSC is currently developing an Online Claims Platform and is pursuing opportunities for fiber testing.
-Chamber-balanced Working Groups have been established to strengthen the Controlled Wood system and the Chain of Custody standard, and options are being pursued to address the performance of certification bodies.
+In this same period other NGO members and commenters issued critical evaluations of FSC's performance and made recommendations to improve the credibility of the organization.
+Greenpeace International published a 2008 report "Holding the line with FSC" focused on controversial certificates and ways forward.

-FSC has been harshly criticized by Simon Counsel, one of its founding members, now the director of the Rainforest Foundation.
+FSC was also harshly criticized by Simon Counsell, one of its founding members, later the director of the Rainforest Foundation.
 In 2008, he described the FSC as the "Enron of Forestry".
 He cited case studies from six countries which suggested that in these cases FSC was not properly controlling accredited auditors or certifiers.
 The FSC reviewed the certificates in question, and showed that some of the initial investigations were justified.
 This resulted in the removal of the license to certify from the Thai company, Forest Industry Organization.

-FSC-Watch is a website critical of FSC which is run by a group of people, including Simon Counsel, who are concerned about what they perceive as the constant and serious erosion of the FSC's reliability and credibility.
+FSC-Watch is a website critical of FSC which is run by a group of people, including Simon Counsell, who are concerned about what they perceive as the constant and serious erosion of the FSC's reliability and credibility.
 Its website offers a wide range of extensive and detailed criticisms of FSC.
 FSC-Watch commonly accuses FSC of practices that are a form of greenwashing.